youyanggu/covid19_projections/estimating-true-infections.md

 ## Implied Infection Fatality Rate (IIFR)

 We can use these estimates of true infections to compute the *implied infection fatality rate (IIFR)* for the US by taking the reported deaths from 28 days into the future (7-day moving average) and dividing it by the true infections (7-day moving average).
+Note that we assume that reported deaths is roughly equal to true deaths.
+If there is a significant amount of excess/unreported COVID-19 deaths, then our IIFR estimate will be an underestimate of the true IFR.
+See work from the [Weinberger Lab](https://weinbergerlab.github.io/excess_pi_covid/) for their analysis of excess deaths.

 ![IFR Estimate - US](/assets/images/estimate_true_infections_ifr_us.png)